 All of these are effective home product alternatives.
 Peroxide is a perfect option on drywall, as it can help to lighten the stains that mold creates when it populates a surface.

-Other mold killer products such as Concrobium are highly rated and proven chemical products for removing mold.
-Concrobium is available online at Amazon, Home Depot, or Lowes, and can be used on porous (soft) and non-porous (hard) surfaces.
+Other mold killers, such as Concrobium, are highly rated and proven chemical products for removing mold.
+Concrobium is available online at Amazon, Home Depot, or Lowes and can be used on porous (soft) and non-porous (hard) surfaces.

 Step 3: Spray Mold covered surfaces thoroughly

-After placing on rubber gloves, and a safe, filtered face mask, you’re ready to begin cleaning off the mold.
-When removing mold from wood, drywall, or other porous surfaces, thoroughness is crucial.
-You want to be sure you are cleaning every spot that is affected by mold and the surface around it.
+Thoroughness is crucial when removing mold from wood, drywall, or other porous surfaces.
+You want to be sure you are cleaning every spot affected by mold and the surrounding surface.

 Spray and saturate all mold surfaces before moving to any other affected areas.
-Be sure to read and follow directions carefully for Chemical cleaner usage and safety precautions.
+Read and follow the directions carefully for using Chemical cleaners and taking safety precautions.

-Be aware that mold spores can remain on a surface long after the mold is gone, which is why you should wash down everything around the moldy area.
+Mold spores can remain on a surface long after the mold is gone, so you should wash down everything around the moldy area.

 Step 4: Use HEPA filtered Vacuum to Remove Mold Spores

-Even with the most thorough cleaning, some mold spores are bound to remain in the vicinity of the moldy patch.
-For this reason, the final step of your cleanup should be vacuuming the room you were working in with a vacuum with a HEPA filter.
+Even with the most thorough cleaning, some mold spores remain near the moldy patch.
+For this reason, the final step of your cleanup should be vacuuming the room you were working in with a HEPA filter.

 See the Steps below on How to Remediate Mold

-Step 1: Identify the Source of “Moisture Intrusion”
+Step 1: How To Identify the Source of “Moisture Intrusion”

-Your efforts to remediate (remove) Mold contaminated materials will be in vain unless you first Identify and Repair the Source which caused moisture to intrude into your finished space.
+Your efforts to remediate (remove) mold-contaminated materials will be in vain unless you first Identify and Repair the Source that caused moisture to intrude into your finished space.

 Once the repair work has been completed, Test the area (roof, walls, plumbing) to ensure you have remedied the moisture problem.

-Black mold removal can be hazardous to your health once there is enough mold concentration in a room.
+Black mold removal can be hazardous to your health once a room has enough mold concentration.
 If you’re at the point of remediation, you will need to get some Personal Protection Equipment (PPE)

 This starts with a Tyvek cover-up, a professional-grade respirator, safety goggles, and thick rubber gloves.

-Step 5: Spray Chemical Cleaners on the Remaining Surfaces
+Step 5: Spraying Chemical Cleaners on the Remaining Surfaces

 If you’re removing mold from drywall, check and remove or treat any wet or affected insulation and studs underneath, as these materials may also be contaminated by mold.

-Step 6: Replace With New Building Materials and Clean Up
+Step 6: Install New Building Materials and Cleaning Up:

-As with typical mold “removal,” you should use a HEPA vacuum with “remediation” to catch spores that weren’t hit with the chemical wash.
-For added peace of mind, you can also use an air purifier in the room for a few days to catch any remaining mold spores that may have been left behind.
+As with typical mold removal, you should use a HEPA vacuum with “remediation” to catch spores that weren’t hit with the chemical wash.
+For added peace of mind, you can also leave an air purifier in the room for a few days to catch any remaining mold spores.

 Once the full mold remediation has been completed and the site has been thoroughly cleaned up, you should monitor the work for a few weeks afterward to confirm your mold remediation work was a complete success: